What is a coffee enema, why to do them, health benefits, what equipment you need, what coffee and water to use, how to do them, and contraindications.

 What equipment to use

 There are many types of enema buckets and bags available.
-I do not recommend using an enema bag for coffee enemas as they are often made from chemicals that can leach into your coffee and they are hard to clean and can harbor bacteria inside that you cannot see.
+I do not recommend using a hot water bottle type enema bag from the drug store as they are often made from chemicals that can leach into your coffee and they are hard to clean and can harbor bacteria inside that you cannot see.

 Glass enema buckets are my preferred enema bucket because they do not leach chemicals, are easy to clean, and I can see my enema solution through the glass.
 They are a bit more high-maintenance as they can break more easily.